 Turnitin Login: In the Turnitin LTI, Canvas authenticates student, instructor, and TA roles.
 You do not need to create a separate Turnitin account to access Turnitin in Canvas.
-However, if you choose to use the Turnitin website, you will need to use the password reset feature to create a password to the Turnitin web interface.
+Turnitin's website is separate from the Turnitin LTI within Canvas.
+Submissions and features may vary between the tools.
+For example, if you choose to use the Turnitin website, you will need to use the password reset feature to create a password to the Turnitin web interface.

 Student Submissions: Once you have created and published the assignment, students submit their assignments directly in Canvas.
 Please note that the Student View does not support Turnitin assignments as the Test Student.

 Course Copies: If you copy a Turnitin assignment from another course, you will have to re-enable the External Tool Submission Type for each assignment, otherwise the assignment will not be connected to Turnitin.